-4.2.1 All persons who are offered compensation or benefits, or work from the Twaweza offices and/or are entrusted with Organizational materials, must be provided a contract stating purpose, terms and duration of appointment.
+4.2.1 All persons who are offered compensation or benefits, or work from the Twaweza offices and/or are entrusted with Organizational materials, must be provided with a contract stating the purpose, terms and duration of the appointment.
 All such persons may not commence with employment or service prior to the contract having been signed by authorized representatives of both parties.

-4.2.2 All contracts shall specify: name of employee, address/duty station, job title, job description/key responsibilities, contract duration, remuneration (if any), and any other relevant information.
+4.2.2 All contracts shall specify the name of the employee, address/duty station, job title, job description/key responsibilities, contract duration, remuneration (if any), and any other relevant information.
 The term of the contract shall normally not exceed the Twaweza program period or budget for which funding has been secured.

-4.2.3 Contract shall not be considered valid unless signed by the Executive Director and stamped with the official Organization stamp.
+4.2.3 The contract shall not be considered valid unless signed by the Executive Director and stamped with the official Organization stamp.